-This subject develops a mature understanding of the management of the processes associated with the production of contract documents, particularly those that are integrated with cost management.
+This subject develops a mature understanding of the management of the processes associated with the production of contract documents particularly those that are integrated with cost management.
 There is an emphasis on emerging and innovative technologies and techniques that integrate activities such as complex building measurement with a range of information management tools.
 Strong links are developed with the construction industry through guest lectures and case studies of projects presented by industry professionals.
 Related aspects of professional practice are explored.
-Students are required to research and write a significant report on an aspect of contemporary industry practice.
+Students are required to research and write a major report on an aspect of contemporary industry practice.

 |Academic unit:||Faculty of Society & Design|

 |Subject title:||Integrated Measurement and Professional Practice|

 Delivery & attendance